Sammy-CK/phase-1-week-2-code-challenge-Flataculties/README.md

 # Running the application

-To open site in browser while inside the cloned directory:
+To open site in browser run while inside the cloned repo:

         explorer.exe index.html